ACU Employee Spotlight: Getting to know Lisa Delorme Meiler

 Q. Describe a “day in the life” of your role.

 As ACU’s in-house Brand and Campaign Specialist, my day consists of creating visual assets to tell ACU’s brand story.
 As a visual communicator, every day is different and full of interesting and creative challenges, but the constant is creating visual assets and making ACU’s brand come alive.

 As a creative professional, I create a variety of assets ranging from traditional print media to developing assets for use online, on social media, and mobile.
 I also dabble in photography as ACU’s resident paparazzi, capturing people and moments at the credit union.
-In addition, when the opportunity presents itself, I get to stretch my skills into creative writing.
+In addition, when the opportunity presents itself, I stretch my skills into creative writing, writing blogs, campaign ad copy, social media posts, and advertising copy.

 I’m very passionate about my work and couldn’t imagine doing anything else.
 The most rewarding part of my job is that I’m always able to create something new.
 You often hear of people following their passion, and that’s what I did.

 Q. What is your favourite part of working at ACU?